pxg/pxg.github.io/_posts/2015-08-24-django-upgrade-maverick-style.markdown

 Time to test the new site now we've upgraded packages.
 Yes more manual testing!
 I really missed my calling as a QA.

 Ok so now we've upgraded Django and our other requirements.
 Is the fun over?
-Hell no it's just started, we'll be upgrading to Python 3 in the next part!
+Hell no it's just started, we'll be upgrading to Python 3 in the [next part](/django-and-python-3/).